 If you have carpet or wooden floors then after you have mopped up the water you need to get some air moving around the area to help dry out the water that has seeped underneath before it can swell the wood or allow mold to set in.

-Blowers or high powered fans are great for this, but any fan is better than nothing.
+Blowers or high-powered fans are great for this, but any fan is better than nothing.

-4. Tiled Floor
+4. Tiled Floors

 One of the best things you can do if you are about to set up an aquarium is to tile the floor where the aquarium will sit.
 Not only does this allow you to change the room flooring with ease, but it makes mopping up leaks a breeze!